httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 representation metadata, payload transformations and HTTP methods on Digest is provided in {{examples-unsolicited}} and {{examples-solicited}}.

 A `Digest` field MAY contain multiple representation-data-digest values.
+For example, a server may provide representation-data-digest values using different algorithms, allowing it to support a population of clients with different evolving capabilities;
+this is particularly useful in support of transitioning away from weaker algorithms should the need arise (see {{algorithm-agility}}).
-This could be useful to transition from weak algorithms or for responses expected to reside in caches shared by users with different browsers, for example.
+Another use case for sending multiple checksums is for responses expected to reside in caches shared by users with different browsers.

 A recipient MAY ignore any or all of the representation-data-digests in a Digest field.
 This allows the recipient to choose which digest-algorithm(s) to use for